 The world is massive with plenty to do, including a seemingly never-ending supply of optional content.
 It can be a bit overwhelming at times, but everything becomes more accessible as you unlock fast travels and shortcuts.
 The game also rewards you for uncovering important locations in Bugaria.
 These are marked off on a “Discoveries” list, and every fifth one nets you a reward.

 Platforming and puzzle-solving are also big factors in exploring the world of Bug Fables.
 Each of your party members will unlock overworld abilities as you progress, such as Kabbu’s ability to smash rocks or Vi’s “Beemerang.”
 There’s a good amount of creativity in the puzzles, but sometimes the controls can be just a bit imprecise, and the fixed camera occasionally created clumsy platforming situations.
 I had my fair share of frustrated sighs over a botched jump or a slightly misaligned boomerang throw.
 The game also froze a handful of times, though never for more than a couple of seconds.
 Oddly, this only ever happened at the very end of the final chapter.
-Given the size of the game, these incidents were too few and far between to slow me down or damper my enthusiasm.
+Given the size of the game, these incidents were too few and far between to slow me down or dampen my enthusiasm.

 Familiar yet fresh